FooBarShebang/math_extra_lib/Documentation/Tests/TE001_polynomials.md

 **Expected result:** An instance of polynomial class has a method, which accepts another instance of polynomial class as its argument and returns another polynomial, which is a convolution of these two.
 I.e. P(x) and Q(x) are two polynomials.
 Then, at any value of argument x the second polynomial evaluates to Q(x) -> y.
 The first polynomial evaluates to P(x = y) -> z.
 So, the polynomial R(x) which is a convolution P(Q(x)) must evaluate to the same value z at the same value x, for any arbitrary chosen value x.

+*Note* that the test can fail eventually due to rounding errors.
+This is acceptable.

 **Test steps:** Check the method using few manually pre-computed examples.

 Then, generate two random 2-nd and / or 3-rd degree polynomials.
 Calculate their convolution 'manually' using the coefficients of the 'outer' polynomial and the already tested multiplication, addition and exponentiation operations on the 'inner' polynomial.
 Calculate the convolution using the respective method of the 'outer' polynomial and the 'inner' polynomial as the argument.
 Compare the two calculated polynomials per coefficient - must be the same.
 Also evaluate the convolution at a number of random values of argument / variable, and compare them with the results of the step-wise evaluation P(x = Q(x)) - must be the same.